LindsayYoung/python-class/README.md

 HTML tags are always symmetrical.
 Each opening tag has a closing tag, the whole table is defined by the `<table>` tags.
 The table heading is defined by the `<thead>` tags. `<th>` is for each item in the heading. `<tr>` is for each row and `<td>` is for each item in the row.

 We can use the [Baseball2013.csv](http://assets.sunlightfoundation.com.s3.amazonaws.com/reporting/uploads/Baseball%202013.csv) and make it into a table.
-* save the file in your code follder and save your code in the same folder.
+* save the file in your code folder and save your code in the same folder.
 * read the baseball spreadsheet
-* loop thorugh the lines of the csv and add tags
+* loop through the lines of the csv and add tags
 * write the text with html to a file

 ***